DFE-Digital/tra-digital-design-history/app/posts/teacher-misconduct/2022-12-24-uploading-evidence-iteration-2.md

 ## How it works

-The user is still asked whether they have evidence to upload.
-If they do, they’ll be taken to the page to upload a file.
+The user is first asked whether they have evidence to upload.
+If they select ‘Yes’ they’ll be taken to the page to upload a file.

 ### Letting users upload additional files

 After uploading a file, the user is shown a list of uploaded files where they can view or delete a file.

-They’re also asked if they want to upload another file.
+Underneath the list there’s question which asks the user if they want to upload another file.
 If they select ‘No’ they’ll be taken to the check answers page.

 ### Deleting a file

 What happens when a user deletes a file depends on whether they’ve uploaded 1 file or multiple.

-If there's multiple files in the list, a success notification banner is shown at the top of the page.
+If there's multiple files in the list, a success message is shown at the top of the page.

-If there's only 1 file, the user is taken to the beginning of the task with a success notification banner at the top of the page.
+If there's only 1 file, the user is taken to the page asking if they have evidence to upload with a success message at the top of the page.

 ## Further considerations